realitytracing/Reality-Tracing-WIP/human-foundations/locality-constraints-and-direction.md

 ## Locality as the Full State

-**Locality** refers to the complete, current state of a system and its evolution.
+Locality refers to the complete, current state of a system and its ongoing evolution.

 This includes:

 - Biological state
 - Cognitive state
 - Emotional state